-I am Tim Germain and I have been making furniture now for over 22 years.
-Over that time, I have been commissioned to make a number of large benches for play areas, parks and the like.
-In each case, I did what I do, which is to make something original, different, site-specific, unique….. using local, storm-felled English oak to minimize the carbon footprint and galvanized steel legs to ensure long …..very long….. longevity.
+Richard and Tim Germain have been making furniture now for over 25 years.
+Over that time, we have been commissioned to make a number of large benches for play areas, parks and the like.
+In each case, we did what we do, which is to make something original, different, site-specific, unique, beautiful….. using local, storm-felled English oak to minimize the carbon footprint and galvanized steel legs to ensure long …..very long….. longevity.

-And since then, people have been stopping me and saying “I sat on one of your benches”….. people seem to like them, maybe because of the novelty factor, possibly because they are more comfortable….. perhaps because they are never straight.
+And since then, people have been stopping us and saying “I sat on one of your benches”….. people seem to like them, maybe because of the novelty factor…… possibly because they are more comfortable….. perhaps because they are never straight?

 And then we discovered the research.
 To be honest, we had always assumed that we would find plenty of research proving that good quality urban green spaces are important contributors to wellbeing and so it proved.
-What we didn’t expect to find, however, was recent, high-quality, independent, scientific research on the power of benches, too.
-Who knew?
+What we didn’t expect to find, however, was recent, high-quality, independent, scientific research funded by the Arts and Humanities Research Council on the power of benches to impact positively on community wellbeing:

 Action Point 1: Benches should be recognised and promoted as a social good, core to supporting mental health and active lifestyle policies.